1995 Houston Astros season: June

 Greg Swindell got a run batted in (RBI)-double on June 5 to bring the Astros back against the Florida Marlins.
 Meanwhile, Biggio delivered a three-run, walk-off home run with two outs in the bottom of the ninth inning to secure a 6–5 Houston win.

 On June 16, the Astros outlasted the New York Mets in a 16-inning thriller to win, 7-5.
 Houston had gained the lead two separate times in extra innings, first in the 12th and again in the 15th.
 The Astros recaptured the lead for good after loading the bases for Jeff Bagwell.

 Bagwell crushed his 100th career home run on June 20, launching a Gil Heredia offering over the left field wall at Olympic Stadium in the top of the seventh inning.
 The solo home run extended Houston's lead to 5–2 over the Montreal Expos.

 Derek Bell had four hits on June 23 against the Chicago Cubs, while the Astros tied the game 2–2 in the bottom of the ninth.
 Bell's fourth hit came in the 12th inning, where he delivered the game-winning RBI for a 3–2 Astros win.

+On June 25, the Astros erupted for a club-record 19 runs, pulverizing Cubs pitching in a 19–6 final at the Astrodome.
+Bagwell connected for a three-run blast in the seventh and led the way with five RBI.
+The home team poured it on during their final at bat in the eighth.
+John Cangelosi drilled a three-run blast off Bryan Hickerson as the Astros scored nine more times.

+Orlando Miller crushed a three-run blast on June 26 and drove in five to lead an 11–0 blanking of the St. Louis Cardinals.
+Greg Swindell spun a complete game shutout as he received 10 runs of support within the opening two frames.
+Luis Gonzalez provided three hits and plated three runs.

+On June 28, Eusebio launched his career grand slam and second of the season, during the bottom of the eighth inning at the Astrodome, to put the finishing touches on a 9–0 blowout over the Cardinals.
+The Astros cranked five doubles, including two from Bagwell.
+Mike Hampton fired eight shutout innings to pick up his second win of the season.
+Meanwhile, coinciding with the contest of Eusebio's first grand slam, a Pedro Martínez took the mound, this time for the Astros, with the left-hander finishing off the contest with a scoreless ninth inning.